finnboeger/NMEA2000/README.md

 ```
 to setup your virtual environment, install dependencies and setup pre-commit hooks.

-If you choose to user VS Code as your editor, there are some extension recommendations that will automatically show up, as well as some pre-configured workspace settings.
+If you choose to use VS Code as your editor, there are some extension recommendations that will automatically show up, as well as some pre-configured workspace settings.

 ### Build Documentation
 ```bash